cloud17blog/cloud17blog.github.io/_posts/2024-04-01-getting-started-with-github-pages.md

 ### 4. Build Site Locally and View

-Still within your project directory, do a test build of the site (with verbose logging to help debug any errors):
+I was then able to do a test build of the site (with verbose logging to help debug any errors) by running the following command in the project directory:

 ```bash
 bundle exec jekyll build --trace --verbose